uasal/spacehardwarehandbook-public/space_optics_cleaning.md

 MEMS devices and optical components are particularly susceptible to contamination, thus:

 * payload assembly will occur in a class 100,000 or better cleanroom
-* installation and removal operations on the exposed deformable mirror (with window removed) will occur under a class 1000 or better flow bench
+* installation and removal operations on an exposed MEMS device will occur under a class 1000 or better flow bench
-*do not use alcohol to clean the aluminum mirrors* [it reacts with the Al](Cleaning%20Optics-%20Choosing%20the%20Best%20Meth...ptical%20components%20%7C%20Photonics%20Handbook.pdf) and they have been cleaned at the factory.
+* do not use alcohol to clean aluminum mirrors* [it reacts with the Al](Cleaning%20Optics-%20Choosing%20the%20Best%20Meth...ptical%20components%20%7C%20Photonics%20Handbook.pdf) and they have been cleaned at the factory.
 * Only low-out-gassing (per https://outgassing.nasa.gov) lubricants (e.g. Bray-Coat) and adhesives (e.g. 2216 A/B Gray) will be used in the payload
-* guided by NASA STD 8739-1 (WORKMANSHIP STANDARD FOR STAKING AND CONFORMAL COATING OF PRINTED WIRING BOARDS AND ELECTRONIC ASSEMBLIES, https://snebulos.mit.edu/projects/reference/NASA-Generic/NASA-STD-8739-1.pdf) Electrical components will be cleaned as appropriate and conformal coated where possible (the DM wirebonds cannot be coated)
+* guided by NASA STD 8739-1 (WORKMANSHIP STANDARD FOR STAKING AND CONFORMAL COATING OF PRINTED WIRING BOARDS AND ELECTRONIC ASSEMBLIES, https://snebulos.mit.edu/projects/reference/NASA-Generic/NASA-STD-8739-1.pdf) Electrical components will be cleaned as appropriate and conformal coated where possible (e.g. wirebonds cannot be coated)

 ### Cleaning plan
 * Machined and 3D printed parts in view of payload optical components will be ultrasonically cleaned in 4 steps: